Why Tenants Should Always have Renters Insurance

 Are there any additional things I should check on when looking for renters insurance?

 Check your policy or ask your insurance agent for details on what "other covered losses" you may be protected from.
-You might be surprised and find that your personal belongings are covered when travelling.
+You might be surprised and find that your personal belongings are covered when traveling.
 It may also cover additional living expenses if your home becomes unlivable; such as temporary housing, and food.

 Tim Moore at State Farm Insurance 910-686-1272 and Ellen Parrish 910-392-5040 can help you with an estimate for insurance and any further questions you have.